touchlab/compose-swift-bridge/README.md

 implemented later on the iOS Project using Swift.
 The tool works by generating Kotlin and Swift code based on the Annotated Expect Composable and generated a View factory interface that will be implemented by you in the iOS Project.
 Also the tool generates a ObservableObject for each parameter in the Expect Composable function allowing to easily keep the state parameter updated in the SwiftUI View.
+This all possible by using [SKIE](https://skie.touchlab.co/) Sub Plugin API and KSP.

 ## Let see in practice how it works